Philosophy &

 Happiness:

 Find joy in running by abandoning the tireless pursuit of doing more.
-Your happiness affects all the people in your life and creates harmony.
+Your happiness affects all the people in your life and fosters harmony — not conflict.

 Harmony: